isomerpages/ogp-scamshield-suite/_i-want-protection-from-scams/Understanding scam types/Investment Scams.md

 <h3>Common signs of phony investments are:</h3>
 <ul data-tight="true" class="tight">
 <li>
-<p>Promises of high returns at low or no risk.
-Scams use lucrative promises
+<p><strong>Promises of high returns at low or no risk.</strong> Scams use
-to lure investors.
+lucrative promises to lure investors.
 The greater the promised returns, the higher the risks should be.
 It’s crucial to understand what you're investing in.</p>
 </li>
 <li>
-<p>Involvement of pressure tactics.
-Scammers may use limited offers, timed
+<p><strong>Involvement of pressure tactics.</strong> Scammers may use limited
-gifts, or rebates to rush you into committing your money.</p>
+offers, timed gifts, or rebates to rush you into committing your money.</p>
 </li>
 <li>
-<p>Unverified track record.
-Phony investment opportunities are often offered
+<p><strong>Unverified track record. </strong>Phony investment opportunities
-by individuals or organisations that are not located on MAS’s listing of registered financial institutions, representative and investor alert list.</p>
+are often offered by individuals or organisations that are not located on MAS’s listing of registered financial institutions, representative and investor alert list.</p>
 </li>
 </ul>
 <hr>